Stop the LED Indicator Noise

 The R2 value should first be selected that gives you the proper brightness with the LED that is being used.
 If the LED indicator circuit is still causing a pop in the audio, you can increase the value of C1 to 22uF or even 47uF as needed.

-The ground wire from the switch should be connected directly to a chassis ground point...
+The ground wire from the LED should be connected directly to a chassis ground point...
 I use the ground lug on the input or output jack.
 The LED pop is usually only a problem on high gain circuits that do not have power supply filtering.
 Examples of this are the Fuzzface and the LPB2 booster.
 If the circuit does have an R-C filter for the power supply, it is best to take the power for the LED from the positive battery lead and not after the R-C filter.

 There you have the simple solution to a sometimes annoying problem!